Center for Environmental Innovation in Roofing

-The Center for Environmental Innovation in Roofing is a non-profit organization headquartered in Washington, D.C., focusing on the intersection between roofing, energy, and environmental performance.
+The Center for Environmental Innovation in Roofing is a nonprofit organization headquartered in Washington, D.C., focused on "the intersection between roofing, energy, and environmental performance".

 History

 In February 2008, a group of industry leaders established the Center for Environmental Innovation in Roofing, a 501(c)(6) organization designed to promote the knowledge base, development, and use of environmentally responsible, high-performance roof systems.
 The Center was created with specific objectives: